Study Abroad Opportunities

 “If I had sum up my exchange experience in just one word it would be Amazing!
 I can easily say that studying abroad in Arnhem has been the highlight of my student career.
 Not only was it some of the most fun I’ve had in my life, but it was also an incomparable learning experience.
 Living and Learning while immersed in a new culture gave me new perspective on all aspects of life that I could never get from a simple vacation.
 There are numerous events and activities that really bring you closer to your fellow students.
 Aside from the school, living in the Netherlands opens up a host of opportunities to explore Europe on your own terms.
 Whether it be a weekend trip to Paris or a day in Amsterdam, you are given the freedom the make the most out of your time to do with it as you will.
-My only complaint about this whole experience was that I was not able to stay longer!” – Aaron Strelbisky (HAN University, The Netherlands, Fall 2013)
+My only complaint about this whole experience was that I was not able to stay longer!” – Aaron Strelbisky (BBA – Global, HAN, The Netherlands, Fall 2013)